vguerra/FlightDelayPrediction/report/README.md

 ### Cross features

 One drawback of GBDT is that they can't easily learn decision boundaries that involve more than one feature.
-The effect is that the learnt trees create some "stairs" pattern which is a bad use of the model capacity.
+The effect is that the learned trees create some "stairs" pattern which is a bad use of the model capacity.
 To avoid this, crossed features could be used, especially for features showing up in the feature importance analysis, since a "stairs" pattern mean a lot of splits for the two features.